-For global firms, joining transnational, voluntary regulatory initiatives is an increasingly common response to the demand for corporate social responsibility (CSR).
-These voluntary initiatives may be cooperative efforts between public actors and firms (public-private initiatives) or they may be wholly private efforts between member firms.
+For global firms, joining public-private governance initiatives is an increasingly common response to the demand for private actors to tackle ESG issues.
 Firms may choose to join such initiatives instead of going it alone for several reasons: initiatives can provide information on what types of self-regulation are seen as appropriate (Hassel, 2008), firms may receive financial returns from initiative-related labeling on their products (Hainmueller, Hiscox and Sequeira, 2014), or they may hope that voluntary self-regulation preempts future public regulation (Malhotra, Monin and Tomz, 2019).
-While firms may join voluntary regulatory initiatives for myriad reasons, the more pressing question for global governance is whether or not these initiatives have been successful in inducing firms to behave responsibly.
-Extant answers to this question vary along two metrics: first, whether or not compliance with the initiative in question is easily observable.
-Second, whether the outcome of interest is social responsibility outcomes (such as pollution levels or experts' ratings) or socially responsible behaviors (such as adopting corporate human rights policies or filing sustainability reports).
+While firms may join voluntary regulatory initiatives for myriad reasons, a pressing question for global governance is whether or not these initiatives have been successful in inducing firms to improve their ESG performance.
+Extant answers to this question vary along two metrics: (1) how the initiative is designed, and (2) how ESG performance is operationalized.